InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 }
 ```

-Save the configuration to `create-dataset.json` and run `create`:
+Save the configuration to `create-volume.json` and run `create`:

 ```
-primehub admin datasets create --file create-dataset.json
+primehub admin volumes create --file create-volume.json
 ```

-The example creates an ENV dataset.
+The example creates an ENV volume.
 According to the type `env`, `variables` field becomes `required`.
 You could put many key-value pairs.
 Be careful, the key and value should be string values.

-### Manage groups in a dataset
+### Manage groups in a volume

 In this section, we will discuss the `global` and `groups` fields.

-There some use cases to manage groups in a dataset:
+There some use cases to manage groups in a volume:
 * allow any groups to read data
 * allow any groups to read data, but some groups can write
 * few groups can read data, some groups can write